What is Compounded Tirzepatide?

 - Vomiting

 There can also be some reactions at the injection side, like pain, bruising, irritation, itching, or rashes.
-This is all totally normal; unless the tirzepatide side effects start to get severe.
+This is all totally normal; unless the compounded tirzepatide side effects start to get severe.
 If that happens, be sure to talk to your doctor right away.

-Tirzepatide injections should be kept in the refrigerator, but NEVER frozen.
+Compounded tirzepatide injections should be kept in the refrigerator, but NEVER frozen.

-How Much Does Tirzepatide Cost?
+How Much Does Compounded Tirzepatide Cost?

 Tirzepatide can range anywhere from as low as $300/month (alongside a bunch of hidden fees) to as much as $500-$600/month, depending on which pharmacy where you purchase it.
 These prices will also vary when you start ordering larger quantities or different tirzepatide dosages.
-If you want to learn more about how dosages and dosing works, click here.

 Other People Asked Us:

-Can I get tirzepatide for weight loss?
+Can I get compounded tirzepatide for weight loss?

 Yes, you can, as long as it’s a safe treatment option for you.
-That’s part of the reason that you’ll need to get assessed by an expert, before you’ll be given a prescription for tirzepatide.
+That’s part of the reason that you’ll need to get assessed by an expert, before you’ll be given a prescription for compounded tirzepatide.

-With Elite Health Center NYC, you can complete a small intake form, and then an expert will evaluate your situation to see if they think dosing tirzepatide for weight loss is a good choice for you.
+With Elite Health Center NYC, you can complete a small intake form, and then an expert will evaluate your situation to see if they think dosing compounded tirzepatide for weight loss is a good choice for you.
 If so, they can write you a prescription.

-After you’ve been medically cleared, Elite Health can deliver your tirzepatide injections to your home anywhere in the US via FedEx’s overnight service.
+After you’ve been medically cleared, Elite Health can deliver your compounded tirzepatide injections to your home anywhere in the US via FedEx’s overnight service.

 What are the drawbacks of tirzepatide?